Skip to main content

 Making reliable judgements

 Ākonga will need to identify and apply at least three movement strategies in an applied setting.
-This will involve showing some skill in order to clearly apply the strategy.
-For example, if demonstrating the offensive strategy of passing into space in kī-o-rahi, this would involve passing the ball accurately into open space so that a team member can run on to the ball.
-Accurate passing involves using appropriate speed and power in the pass as the characteristics of movement needed to apply the movement strategy.
-These characteristics should be noted in the teacher observation.
+For example, if demonstrating the offensive strategy of passing into space in kī-o-rahi, this would involve passing the ball into open space so that a team member can run on to the ball.
+Using the movement strategy of accurate passing would involve using appropriate speed and power in the pass, and looking for where the team member is located within the competitive style game.

 At higher levels of achievement, ākonga will need to sustain their application of movement strategies.
 This involves being able to consistently repeat their demonstrations within the applied setting.
-Consistent demonstration is across an individual applied setting such as one game or experience, or across multiple demonstrations such as a tournament.
-For example, by using zone defence appropriately throughout a game of netball, rather than only once or twice per game over the teaching and learning programme.
+Consistent demonstration is required across an individual applied setting such as one game or experience, or across multiple demonstrations such as a tournament.
+For example, it could be demonstrated by using zone defence appropriately throughout one game of netball, rather than only once or twice per game over the teaching and learning programme.
 The execution of the strategies involves not just the application of the strategy, but a successful, intentional, and accurate application.
-This will generally have more impact on the outcome of the movement context.
+This will generally have more impact on the outcome of the movement strategy.

 Collecting evidence